islco/sudo/source/_posts/2015-12-18-Operation-Iteration-Obliteration.md

 This certainly achieves the goal of transforming an array but it produces what's known as side effects.
 That is to say, the function `transform()` reaches outside of its functional scope, to fetch a reference to `arr` and then modifies it.
 What if this file is several hundred lines long (that's a different post) and an unsuspecting junior dev attempts to use the `arr` function?
 If she doesn't know that `transform()` exists, she may use `arr` thinking that the contents are one thing, but have indeed been changed by `transform()`.

 A key principle of functional programming is to, as much as possible, prevent side effects such as the one described above.
 Data goes in, new data comes out.
-One way to accomplish would be
+One way to accomplish that would be:

 ```
 'use strict';